Poster: A snowHead

 skimottaret, double teapot?
 Both hands on hips?

-rob@rar, see glossary wink but yes
+rob@rar, see glossary but yes